ONSdigital/dp-developer-site/static/index.md

 ### Rate Limiting Rules

-Rate limiting rules have been implemented to limit the number of requests a client can make to The Office for National Statistics API.
+Rate limiting has been implemented to contain the number of requests a client can make to our API.
 This is to protect the service against excessive use and denial of service attacks.

-The following rate limiting rules have been implemented on the API.
+The following rate limits have been implemented on the API:

 * 120 requests per 10 seconds

 * 200 requests per 1 minute

-They have been applied to following domains.
+They have been applied to following domains:

 * api.ons.gov.uk